An Inlet of Muddy Water: Cast

+Release

+An Inlet of Muddy Water was shown in competition at the 1954 Cannes Film Festival.

 Literary source

 An Inlet of Muddy Water is based on Ichiyō Higuchi's short stories The Thirteenth Night (十三夜, 1895), On the Last Day of the Year (大つごもり, 1894), and Troubled Waters (also: Muddy Bay, にごり江, 1895).
 Other than the film, Higuchi's original story Troubled Waters ends with the discovery of the bodies of O-Riki and Genshichi and the passersby's speculations whether the two committed shinjū (lovers' double suicide) or O-Riki fell victim to a crime, leaving it to the reader to decide.

+Legacy

+An Inlet of Muddy Water was screened at the Museum of Modern Art in 2022 as part of its "Beyond Ozu: Hidden Gems of Shochiku Studios" retrospective.

-Awards and filmhistoric relevance
+Awards

-An Inlet of Muddy Water was awarded the Kinema Junpo Award, the Blue Ribbon Award and the Mainichi Film Award for Best Film and is regarded by film historians as one of director Tadashi Imai's major works.
+An Inlet of Muddy Water was awarded the Kinema Junpo Award, the Blue Ribbon Award and the Mainichi Film Award for Best Film.
 Two additional Mainichi Film Awards went to Imai for Best Direction and Haruko Sugimura as Best Supporting Actress (for An Inlet of Muddy Water and Tokyo Story).